-It’s been said falling in love is hard on the knees, and the same could be said of front-loaders.
-Even with a pedestal, they require some bending, and no matter what, we always end up dropping a sock or four when transferring to the dryer.
-However, some (but not all) are stackable, making them more apartment-friendly.
 One thing to keep in mind is which way the door swings open: You don’t want your access to the interior obstructed by a door that can’t open all the way.
-(Electrolux models have reversible doors.)
-Similarly, if you have a low shelf or want to put your machines under a counter, a top-loader’s lid will be a problem.
-They do require less bending, but shorties have been known to have trouble reaching the last few items at the bottom of cavernous top-loaders.
+Thankfully, some washer brands (like Electrolux) have reversible doors.
+Similarly, if you have a low shelf or want to put your machines under a counter, a top loader’s lid will be a problem.
+They do require less bending, but some people may have trouble reaching the last few items at the bottom of cavernous top-loaders.
 The placement of the control panel can also cause problems.
-Having them on the front of a top-loader might mean some pressed buttons as you lean in to grab your items.
+Having them on the front of a top-loader might cause you to accidentally press buttons as you lean in to grab your items.

-Some front-loaders have pause buttons so you can throw in forgotten items mid-cycle, but others don’t.
-Samsung has their handy door that lets you pop in a stray sock, too.
-Most machines won’t let you do anything of the kind.
+Some front-loaders have pause buttons, so you can throw in forgotten items mid-cycle, but others don’t.
+Samsung has its handy door that lets you pop in a stray sock, too.

 How it cleans

 Cycle times vary greatly by machine for both types and will depend on load size, soil level, and other features you can customize.
-One GE top-loader has a normal cycle that lasts a little over half an hour, while one of Whirlpool’s is over an hour.
 Normal cycles for front loaders can vary between half an hour to closer to 50 minutes.

-When front-loaders first started appearing on the U.S. market, people were weirded out by the amount of water they used — or didn’t use, we should say.
-Standard top-loaders with agitators would fill up the tub to help clothes float, so they could move around better and take advantage of the the pole’s mechanical action.
-But front-loaders and high-efficiency top-loaders use far less water, because the drum is moving them around, lifting them up, so they land in a shallower pool of water.
+When front-loaders first started appearing on the U.S. market, people were turned off by the amount of water they used — or didn’t use, we should say.
+Standard top-loaders with agitators would fill up the tub to help clothes float, so they could move around better and take advantage of the pole’s mechanical action.
+But front-loaders and high-efficiency top-loaders use far less water because the drum is moving them around, lifting them up, so they land in a shallower pool of water.
 How much less water?
-Samsung said its front-loaders use 13 gallons of water per cycle, while its top-loaders use between 18 and 23.
+They tend to use around 13 gallons of water, while the top-loaders use up to 28.
+An older washing machine will use even more.

-If you look for an Energy Star label, you’ll know the machine is using at most 13 gallons per load, but the agency also employs a water-factor number, because you need to take a machine’s capacity into account as well.
+If you look for an Energy Star label, you’ll know the machine is using at most 14 gallons per load, but the agency also employs an integrated water-factor number, because you need to take a machine’s capacity into account as well.
 A cycle might use only a few gallons of water but be less efficient than one that uses more water to clean more clothes.
-The WF is the gallons of water a washer uses per cycle per cubic foot; the lower the WF, the better.
+The lower the IWF, the better.
 To get an idea of the difference in water usage between top-loaders and front-loaders, all you have to do is look at the Energy Star requirements.

 |Top Loaders||Capacity||Energy Use||MSRP||Agitator?||Max Spin Speed?|